 (Makes about 16 Meatballs)

 - In a food processor, add arugula, almonds, Parmesan and garlic.
 Pulse until coarse texture.
 While processor is running, add olive oil, salt and pepper.
-Pesto should have a mealy look to it, and not be too runny, set aside.
+Pesto should have a slightly chunky texture and not too runny, set aside.

 - In a large bowl, add all Meatball ingredients and mix with hands until incorporated.
 Let rest for 10 minutes in bowl.